vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### OrderId recommendations

-A `orderId` must be unique for the MSN (Merchant Serial Number, the id of the sale unit).
-The `orderId` is case sensitive.
+An `orderId` must be unique for the sale unit Merchant Serial Number (MSN) (i.e., the id of the sale unit).
 The `orderId` does not need to be globally unique, so several MSNs may use the same `orderId`, as long as it is unique for each sale unit.

+The `orderId` is case-sensitive.
-While the minimum length for `orderId` _technically_ is just one character, we _strongly_ recommend to use `orderId` format that makes it easy to search for them in logs.
-This means that `acme-shop-123-order123abc` is a better format than `123456`.
+While the minimum length for `orderId` is _technically_ just one character, we _strongly_ recommend to use a format that makes it easy to find in the logs.
+For example, `acme-shop-123-order123abc` is a better format than `123456`.

-If you ever have a problem that requires us to search in our logs, we need `orderId`s that are "unique enough" to actually find them.
+If you ever have a problem that requires us to search in our logs, we need an `orderId` that is "unique enough" to actually find.
 An `orderId` that is just a number may not be possible to find, and then we are not able to help.

 A good starting point is to use UUID,